Getting Separated but Can’t Afford to Move Out Yet? Tips on What to Do

 Are You Coexisting With Your Partner While Separated?

 Living in the same home throughout the divorce proceedings can be challenging, yet it offers a temporary solution that avoids the need for either party to relocate.
-Interestingly, some former couples have successfully navigated ways to live together amicably even post-divorce.
+Interestingly, some former couples have successfully navigated ways to live together amicably even post-divorce and avoided the hassle of facing financial difficulties during in this process.
 If you’re considering co-housing, setting clear boundaries will be essential.

 What To Do To Prepare for Separation When You Can’t Afford It Yet